Saartje87/pbjs-0.6/docs/PB-$.md

 ### closest

-Matches self and then the parent nodes trough a CSS expresion until the expresion matches, body or the max iterations (second argument) is reached.
+Matches self and then the parent nodes for the given CSS expression until the expression matches the parent, body or the max iterations (second argument) is reached.

-Bubbles up the dom three for a max iterations or when it matches the given selector.
-Returns element if found null otherwise.
+> When a match is found the matched element will be returned.

 ###### Signature
 ```javascript